-It is not until you see the mass of sail and ropes can you begin to understand how complex a fully rigged First Rate Warship like HMS Victory would have been at action stations in full sail, that you begin to realise why it took 850 men to adequately crew the Warship.
+It is not until you see the mass of sail and ropes can you begin to understand how complex a fully rigged First Rate Warship like HMS Victory would have been at action stations in full sail, that you begin to realise why it took 850 men, including a distant relation of Ian’s, to adequately crew the Warship.

 With all the carved rigging added the Victory the carving looks very fragile.
 This is far from the case however, as all the masts and spars are supported each side by carved oak ropes all of which then held under tension by the carved oak blocks and tackles.
 These ropes then support and fix everything firmly in position, just as HMS Victory would have been at sea, consequently nothing on the Victory sculpture moves out of place and it is deceptively very strong.
 The HMS Victory sculpture is approximately 47 inches long (120cm) x 32 " (82cm) high and has been carved for the most part from one large solid piece of English oak and weighs around 45 lbs (20 kilo’s.)